ethereum/EIPs/EIPS/eip-1.md

 if the email address is not given.

-Note: The Resolution header is required for Standards Track EIPs only.
+Note: The resolution header is required for Standards Track EIPs only.
 It contains a URL that should point to an email message or other web resource where the pronouncement about the EIP is made.

-While an EIP is in private discussions (usually during the initial Draft phase), a Discussions-To header will indicate the mailing list or URL where the EIP is being discussed.
-No Discussions-To header is necessary if the EIP is being discussed privately with the author.
+While an EIP is in private discussions (usually during the initial Draft phase), a discussions-to header will indicate the mailing list or URL where the EIP is being discussed.
+No discussions-to header is necessary if the EIP is being discussed privately with the author.

-The Type header specifies the type of EIP: Standards Track, Meta, or Informational.
+The type header specifies the type of EIP: Standards Track, Meta, or Informational.
 If the track is Standards please include the subcategory (core, networking, interface, or ERC).

-The Created header records the date that the EIP was assigned a number.
+The created header records the date that the EIP was assigned a number.
 Both headers should be in yyyy-mm-dd format, e.g. 2001-08-14.

-EIPs may have a Requires header, indicating the EIP numbers that this EIP depends on.
+EIPs may have a requires header, indicating the EIP numbers that this EIP depends on.

-EIPs may also have a Superseded-By header indicating that an EIP has been rendered obsolete by a later document; the value is the number of the EIP that replaces the current document.
+EIPs may also have a superseded-by header indicating that an EIP has been rendered obsolete by a later document; the value is the number of the EIP that replaces the current document.
 The newer EIP must have a Replaces header containing the number of the EIP that it rendered obsolete.

+Headers that permit lists must separate elements with commas.

 Auxiliary Files
 ---------------